Clinical Trials (PDQ®)

 Further Study Information

-I. To evaluate the progression-free survival of patients with NSCLC randomized to carboplatin plus paclitaxel plus cetuximab or carboplatin plus paclitaxel plus IMC-A12 (cixutumumab) or carboplatin plus paclitaxel plus cetuximab plus IMC-A12.
+I. To evaluate the progression-free survival of patients with non-small cell lung cancer (NSCLC) randomized to carboplatin plus paclitaxel plus cetuximab or carboplatin plus paclitaxel plus cixutumumab (IMC-A12) or carboplatin plus paclitaxel plus cetuximab plus cixutumumab.

 I. To evaluate the response rate, disease control rate (complete response plus partial response plus stable disease), and toxicities for each arm.

 II.
-To evaluate EGFR by IHC, mutation, and gene copy number, IGF-1R and IGF-2R expression (both phosphorylated and unphosphorylated states), expression of p-AKT by IHC, and k-ras mutation.
+To evaluate epidermal growth factor receptor (EGFR) by Immunohistochemistry (IHC), mutation, and gene copy number, Insulin-like growth factor 1 receptor (IGF-1R) and Insulin-like growth factor 2 receptor (IGF-2R) expression (both phosphorylated and unphosphorylated states), expression of p-AKT (ie, Protein Kinase B) by IHC, and k-ras mutation.

 III.
-Plasma-based biomarkers will be evaluated for total and free insulin-like growth factor 1 and 2, IGF-growth factor binding protein 3 (IGFBP3) and circulating levels of EGF and TGF alpha.
+Plasma-based biomarkers will be evaluated for total and free insulin-like growth factor 1 and 2, IGF-growth factor binding protein 3 (IGFBP3) and circulating levels of epidermal growth factor (EGF) and Transforming growth factor (TGF) alpha.

 IV.
 To evaluate overall survival on each of the three arms.